Our 19 Favorite Community Management Resources for 2021

 18. Higher Logic

-Not to toot our own horn, but the Higher Logic team publishes expert pieces on community building, strategy, and growth on our blog every week.
-Check out a couple of our top articles:
+Not to toot our own horn, but the Higher Logic team regularly publishes expert pieces on community building, strategy, and growth on our blog.

 CMX’s blog is filled with the insights you need to build an excellent community.
 They also have a Facebook group where community managers (or those interested in the community space) can join to connect and talk all things related to building a community.
 And another bonus, don’t miss the CMX podcast: Masters of Community.